Code-Institute-Submissions/CasinoGame/README.md

 ## Project objectives

-<b>Lucky Casinos main objective is to allow users to play an
-engaging memory game with as little instruction as possible.
-The casino music, colors and race against the clock gears it to an audience of 18 years and up.</b>
+Lucky Casinos main objective is to allow users to play an engaging memory game with as little instruction as possible.
+The casino music, colors and race against the clock gears it to an audience of 18 years and up.

 ## Player Goals